Anusha3002/Anusha3002/README.md

 Throughout my journey, I have discovered that the convergence of coding and creative writing empowers me to think both analytically and imaginatively.
 It is this unique blend that ignites my creativity and allows me to approach problem-solving with an innovative mindset.

-Skills: C++ / HTML / CSS / JAVA
+Skills: C, C++, Java, HTML, CSS, JavaScript, Python Technologies Bootstrap, Spring-Boot, React, MySQL Training And Certifications Oracle Cloud Infrastructure Foundations by Oracle University, Certificate of Excellence in C++ and Data Structures by Coding Ninjas, Designing RESTful APIs, HTTP Essential Training, Advanced Java Programming, and Microservices

-current status:
+Current status:

-- 🔭 I’m doing Data structures and Algorithms in c++
+- 🔭 I’m doing Data structures and Algorithms in C++
-- 🌱 I’m currently learning RESTful APIs
+- 🌱 I’m currently learning MERN Stack
 - 👀 Working on my project